itay-moav/rahl_commander/example_assets/schema/README.md

 Mysql schema cheking rules
 ==============================

-RCOM gives us the ability to validate certain schema rules on your DB.
+RCOM gives us the ability to validate certain schema rules on your DB via the `schem` command (u can do schem -h for doc on the command line).

 Example:
 A database who has a user_profile table, where each user has only one entry.
 There is also a delta database, that keeps an audit of the data changes in user_profiles.